jonwaterschoot/plugdata-daisy-simple/01_install_setup_plugdata/03_custom_json_board/03_custom_json_board.md

 ***

-This file has some in info at the top about our board.
+This file has some info at the top about our board.

-E.g. the type of the connected board is a Seed, as in Daisy Seed:
+E.g. the type of the connected board is a `seed`, as in Daisy Seed:

 ```json
    "som": "seed"